 Day 6 - Mountain Rail Excursion to Zermatt

 Today we visit the charming, car-free resort of Zermatt.
 We travel to Brig to join a narrow-gauge train, heading south through picturesque vineyards and alongside the River Rhône to Visp.
 From here we join the mountain track for the steep ascent to Zermatt.
 The train clings to the track as we wind left and right, ascending past small clusters of houses and tiny hamlets that together form the region's village communities.
 The spectacular approach to Zermatt takes us through eight tunnels and across 42 bridges, the gradient of the ascent requiring cogwheels to be engaged.
-Finally we reach the grandiose scenery of Zermatt, nestled below the tilted peak of the instantly recognisable Matterhorn.
+Finally we reach the grandiose scenery of Zermatt, nestled below the tilted peak of the instantly recognizable Matterhorn.
 In Zermatt you are free to spend your time as you choose.
 One option that you will find hard to resist is the ascent to the summit of the Gornergrat by funicular railway (payable locally).
 Running for just under six miles, the route travels from Zermatt to the summit of the Gornergrat, some 10,135ft above sea level.
 (B)